 For all UK International Study Centre/College students

-The UK Government is introducing a requirement for all international travellers to the United Kingdom to have had a negative test for COVID-19 up to 72 hours before travel.
+The UK Government has introduced a requirement for all international travellers to the UK to have had a negative test for COVID-19 up to 72 hours before travel.
 This applies to all transport routes, including planes, passenger ferries and EuroStar trains.

-The new rule will be enforced by law; anyone attempting to enter the United Kingdom without a valid negative test result will be denied entry and could be fined at least £500.
-You must still self-isolate for 10 days after arriving in the UK from outside a travel corridor country.
+The new rules will be enforced by law; anyone attempting to enter the United Kingdom without a valid negative test result will be denied entry and could be fined at least £500.

 Following recent changes by the UK Government regarding COVID-19 restrictions, if you are starting your course in the next few weeks, it is very important that you please let us know how you will be starting your course.
 You may already have done this, however, we are asking if you could update the online registration form and complete the very short pre-arrival form.
 This will ensure that you have the best possible experience when you start your studies with us.